Chrysopogon zizanioides: Erosion control

 Several aspects of vetiver make it an excellent erosion control plant in warmer climates.
 Vetiver's roots grow almost exclusively downward, 2-4 m, which is deeper than some tree roots.
 This makes vetiver an excellent stabilizing hedge for stream banks, terraces and rice paddies, and protects soil from sheet erosion.
-The roots bind to the soil, therefore it can not dislodge.
+The roots bind to the soil, therefore the latter can not dislodge.
 Vetiver has been used to stabilize railway cuttings/embankments in geologically challenging situations in an attempt to prevent mudslides and rockfalls, such as the Konkan railway in western India.
 The plant also penetrates and loosens compacted soils.
 Vetiver was advocated for erosion control in Thailand by the late King Bhumibol.

 The Vetiver System, a technology of soil conservation and water quality management, is based on the use of the vetiver plant.